 - Higher Specialist Scientist ( ) Register: a register of individuals working towards Consultant Clinical Scientist status through training or equivalence.
 Individuals undertake in-depth, highly complex roles, similar to a medical consultant role, requiring clinical judgement, scientific expertise, leadership and dealing with uncertainty in direct patient care.
 Training is undertaken through a Higher Specialist Scientist Training ( ) programme at doctorate level.

-- Medical Illustrator Register: a register for individuals previously registered with the Committee for the Accreditation of Medical Illustration Practitioners ( ) and who work as clinical photographers, video producers, medical artists and medical graphic designers.
-They provide a multi-skilled support service to those involved in patient care, teaching, education and research in the Health Sciences.
+- Medical Illustrator Register: a register for individuals previously registered with the Committee for the Accreditation of Medical Illustration Practitioners ( ) and those who work as clinical photographers, video producers, medical artists and medical graphic designers.
+These staff provide a multi-skilled support service to those involved in patient care, teaching, education and research in the Health Sciences.

 - Clinical Physiologist Register: a register for practising Clinical Physiologists, who have completed a recognised Clinical Physiology education programme (see the FAQs and a list of approved programmes – other courses will be added to the approved list shortly).

-- ahcsregister.).
-All current members of @gmail.com need to email their name, address, current work address, registrant number and number to ahcsregister.@gmail.com members (new and existing) currently on the register can utilise a streamlined application process to join the AHCS clinical physiology register, if they apply through the Registrar (
+- SCST members (new and existing) currently on the ahcsregister.).
+All current members of SCST need to email their name, address, current work address, @gmail.com registrant number and SCST number to ahcsregister.@gmail.com register can utilise a streamlined application process to join the AHCS clinical physiology register, if they apply through the SCST Registrar (

-- Members of the Society for Vascular Technology of Great Britain and Ireland (membership@.
-The Membership Secretary will check that the AVS status is valid and securely transfer contact details (as currently held in membership records) to the Academy to enable an account to be set up. .org.uk members will then receive details from the Academy about how to complete the registration process. ) with current Accredited Vascular Scientist status (AVS) are eligible to join the Academy for Healthcare Science Clinical Physiology register.
-Members who wish to join the register (annual registration fee is £30) should do so by first contacting the Membership Secretary of the via email:
+- membership@.
+The Membership Secretary will check that the AVS status is valid and securely transfer contact details to enable an account to be set up. .org.uk members will then receive details from the Academy about how to complete the registration process. members (Society for Vascular Technology of Great Britain and Ireland) with current Accredited Vascular Scientist status (AVS) are eligible to join the Academy for Healthcare Science Clinical Physiology register.
+Members who wish to join the register should first contact the Membership Secretary of the SVT via email:

 Additional parts of the register are expected to be developed in the near future.